hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

         self.assertIn('Date published:', body.text)

+Mmmh, "Date Published", much nicer.

 More ways of finding elements on the page using Selenium
 --------------------------------------------------------

-Try filling in a new Poll, and fill in the 'date' entry but not a 'time'.
+If you try filling in a new Poll, and fill in the 'date' entry but not a 'time'.
 You'll find django complains that the field is required.
 So, in our test, we need to fill in three fields: `question`, `date`, and `time`.

 In order to get Selenium to find the text input boxes for those fields, there are several options::